Navajo Nation Police: Fictional portrayals

 Officers of the Navajo Nation police are the subjects of a series of mystery novels by Tony Hillerman.
 The novels deal primarily with fictional officers named Joe Leaphorn, Jim Chee, and Bernadette Manuelito.
 After Tony Hillerman's death in 2008, daughter Anne Hillerman has continued the mystery series.

 The Hillerman novels and characters were used in a 2002 PBS television series Skinwalkers: The Navajo Mysteries and later in the AMC series Dark Winds in 2022.

-Navajo police are also the subjects of the Ella Clah police procedural romance novels by the husband and wife authorial team of Aimee and David Thurlo.